OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 </div>

-For OutSystems customers security is an important aspect of an application development cycle.
-A common security best practice recommends that the code should be analyzed statically (SAST).
+The security of an app is an important aspect of an application development cycle.
+A common security best practice recommends that the code be analyzed statically (SAST).

-OutSystems platform provides an API that enables our customers to download the generated code for the current running apps.
+OutSystems platform provides an API that enables you to download the generated code for the current running apps.
 The source code package returned by the API contains the server-side code and the native code, if it’s a mobile application.

-This will leverage the customers' ability to request the source code of an OutSystems application and run-it against one of the SAST tools they might use in-house.
+This enables you to request the source code of an OutSystems application and run-it against one of the in-house SAST tools.

 <div class = "info" markdown="1">

-The code shared in the API will be as much as possible the same as the one running on the server.
-For security and licensing reasons, some files with configurations, secrets and proprietary code will not be shared by the API.
+The code shared in the API are almost same as the one running on the server.
+For security and licensing reasons, some files with configurations, secrets and proprietary code are not shared by the API.

 </div>